sous-chefs/ruby_build/README.md

 ----------|------------------------------|-------
 install   |Build and install a Ruby from a definition file.
 See the ruby-build [readme][rb_readme] for more details. |Yes reinstall |Force a recompiliation of the Ruby from source.
 The :install action will skip a build if the target install directory already exists. |
-remove    |Remove the Ruby.
-More details to follow... |

 ### <a name="lwrps-rbr-attributes"></a> Attributes